pyflosic/fodMC/README.md

 ## Running the code (in the shell, no GUI)

-Go to the folders *examples*.
+Go to the folders *examples/fortran*.

-You might want to change the relative directory paths in the run.sh to your absolute src-directory (see manual as well).
+You might want to change the relative directory paths in the run.sh to your absolute src-directory.
 ```should work with all shells
 ./run.sh
 ```